 The Office works with the City’s Climate Stewardship Council, which is the city’s sustainability task force, to lead Climate Stewardship Initiative.
 The success of Hartford’s Climate Stewardship Initiative depends on individuals like you working together to make Hartford a global leader in environmental stewardship.

-The Office, located in City Hall, is funded exclusively by the generous support of the Hartford Foundation for Public Giving, Partners for Places, and UConn’s Connecticut Institute for Resilience and Climate Adaptation, and the National Fish and Wildlife Foundation.
+The Office, located in City Hall, is funded by the generous support of the Hartford Foundation for Public Giving, Partners for Places, UConn’s Connecticut Institute for Resilience and Climate Adaptation, and the National Fish and Wildlife Foundation.

 SUSTAINABILITY COORDINATOR SHUBHADA KAMBLI